Bifrost-Research/RL-Universe/README.md

 Implementation of the A3C algorithm for OpenAI Gym's Atari games.
 The implementation uses processes instead of threads to achieve real concurrency.

 ##How to run the A3C ?
-To lauch the A3C with the default parameters, just use the following command.
+To launch the A3C with the default parameters, just use the following command.
 It is possible to see the available hyper parameters with the command -h.
 ```
 python3.5 main.py Pong-v0
 ```